 When assessing padding, think of it as the cushioning for your prized clubs.
 The more padding a bag has, the better protection it provides against bumps and impacts during transit.
 Look for bags that have thick, high-density foam padding and ensure that it covers the entire club area.
 This feature is crucial for keeping your sticks in top condition, especially on extended travels.

-Additionally, consider the amount of extra storage a bag offers.
+Consider the amount of extra storage a bag offers.
 Look for pockets that can accommodate everything from shoes to rain gear and even personal items like wallets or phones.
 Adjustable straps and extra compartments can be a lifesaver when packing for a tournament or a casual weekend getaway.

 Budgeting for Your Golf Travel Bag